 Laureen nudges my arm: “I was looking forward to getting home, checking on my mother.
 Did you see what that dude had on?
 Purple Polo with watermelons?
 Who does that?”

 What was the deal about us going to Hawaii?
 A banking convention at the Omni Hotel and Vessman thought we should go at the last minute.
 American and Japanese investors will be there.
 Hotshots in the global banking industry.
 They had contacted DDC to adjust encryption code.
 At DDC, we’re always on-call.
 “Bravado I.T.
-Travelers,” Laureen referred to us the day we landed in Boston.
-True, we made good money, but I hated the rigorous nature of traveling, and I wanted to quit, honestly.
+Travelers,” I referred to us the day we landed in Boston.
+True, we made good money, damn good money, but I hated the rigorous nature of traveling, the constant bouts of turbulence and sitting for long periods of time.

-Laureen and I work on our laptops on the plane, somewhere over the Pacific, two hours into our flight.
+Laureen and I work on our laptop computers on the plane, somewhere over the Pacific, two hours into our flight.

+“Threshold Moon is done,” Laureen calls out her special name for the file.
 She closes her laptop, rubs her fingers across her temples as if she feels a headache coming on.
-The airplane tilts right suddenly.
+The airplane tilts right.
 Laureen tips her drink and sips the last bit of her margarita.

-“How is your mother?”
+“So, who’s checking on your mother?”
 I ask.
-“After treatment?”

-I think about my son Patrick, who e-mailed me about making the cut for the basketball team.
-He’s so tall!
-Six-three and is only fifteen.
+My son Patrick emailed me before boarding the plane about making the basketball team.
+He’s six-one and only fifteen.
 He has a much better jump shot than I had at his age.
-If he develops, and grows more, pretty sure that he will land a full scholarship to one of the PAC 12 schools.
+If he develops, grows more, the kid might end up getting a scholarship.

-Laureen and I get along.
-But it’s not as though we can finish each other’s sentences.
-We are not so agreeable, more like two frisky cats attracted to each other in ways that feel unhinged by the laws of attraction, a paw length away from protecting our egos.
+I close my eyes.
+I think about how Laureen and I get along so well.
+It’s not as though we can finish each other’s sentences, though.
+We are not so agreeable, more like two cats attracted to each other in ways that feel unhinged by the laws of attraction, a quick paw length away from protecting our egos.

 “I’m glad I’m with you,” Laureen says, putting the palm of her hand on my forearm.
 “Only as friends, may that it be.
 Just coworkers, I get that.
-Man, that margarita has kicked in.”
+Man, that margarita has kicked in.
+Ha!”

 “You want anything, sir?” the flight attendant asks, walking by.
 “We still have cold beer.”